codeezer/livescore-cli/README.md

 ## Description

 livescore-cli is a small commandline program to watch scores, tables and fixtures of football(soccer) from the commandline.
-It requires the python interpreter(2).
+It requires the python **version 3**.
 It uses the data from the website livescore.com and some other websites.
 It is essentially built for the busy people that are passionate about football.

 ## Features